 After you've created your cover art, you can upload it from our uploader section and it'll be tucked away in your Media Library for you to use.

 After the upload is successful, you can select the image from the drop down menu on your Podcast Settings page.

 Give yourself a high-five!
 By following the above, you've now significantly improved the impact your podcast can have.
 Now you're ready to publish your first episode.
-Stay tuned for a later blog post tutorial on what you need to know to when publishing your podcast episodes.
+Check out this post on what you need to know to when publishing your podcast episodes.